Top 3 Net Lease REIT Picks Of April 2017

 Since I emphasize getting greater value than what I am pay for, I often end up looking at these smaller REITs.
 It allows me to identify compelling investment opportunities where there is a clear mismatch between quality and price.

-This is the case of Gramercy Property Trusts (NYSE:GPT), W.P.
+This is the case of Gramercy Property Trust (NYSE:GPT), W.P.
 Carey (NYSE:WPC), and One Liberty Properties (NYSE:OLP) in my opinion.
-Each of these REITs are of high quality but trade at significantly lower multiples and higher yields than their peers.
+Each of these REITs are of high quality, but trade at significantly lower multiples and higher yields than their peers.

-Without further do, here is a quick summary of my buy theses for each of these three REITs.
+Without further ado, here is a quick summary of my buy theses for each of these three REITs.
 In case you are interested in reading my full buy theses, please consider joining Seeking Alpha PRO.

 Full Buy Thesis GPT (PRO article)